Paolo Banchero: 2022–2023: Rookie of the Year

-2023–2024: First All-Star and playoff appearance
+2023–2024: First All-Star Game and playoff appearances

 On November 2, 2023, Banchero put up 30 points alongside a game-winning layup in a 115–113 win over the Utah Jazz.
 On November 4, Banchero recorded a 25-point and 10-assist double-double while adding seven rebounds and leading the Magic to a 120–101 win over the Los Angeles Lakers.
 On November 15, Banchero posted 17 points, nine rebounds, and made a game-winner in a 96–94 win over the Chicago Bulls.
 On December 6, Banchero put up a then career-high 42 points in a 121–111 loss to the Cleveland Cavaliers.
 On January 3, 2024, Banchero scored a then career-high 43 points in a 138–135 double-overtime loss against the Sacramento Kings.
 On January 6, Banchero recorded his first career triple-double with 30 points, 10 rebounds, 11 assists and 3 steals in a 122–120 win over the Denver Nuggets.
 On February 1, 2024, Banchero was named to his first career All-Star Game as an Eastern Conference reserve.
 On February 24, Banchero put up 15 points alongside a game-winning jumpshot in a 112–109 win over the Detroit Pistons.
+On March 21, Banchero recorded his second career triple-double with 20 points, 10 rebounds and 11 assists in a 121–106 victory over New Orleans Pelicans.

 On April 20, Banchero played in his first career postseason game, recording 24 points, 7 rebounds and 5 assists, however committing nine turnovers in a 97–83 loss in Game 1 of the First Round to the Cleveland Cavaliers.
 Trailing 2–0 heading into Game 3, Banchero led Orlando to a 121–83 dominant victory over Cleveland behind his 31-point, 14-rebound performance.
 In Game 5, Banchero scored a playoff career-high 39 points, along with eight rebounds and four assists in a 104–103 narrow loss to the Cavaliers.
 Orlando would go on to lose to Cleveland in seven games despite Banchero's 38-point and playoff career-high 16-rebound outing in the 106–94 close-out loss in Game 7.